kushyzee/100-days-of-code/log.md

 **Today's progress**: Took Harvard's CS50 course

 **Thoughts**: Now that i am done with freecodecamp's responsive web design course, I fully focused on the introduction to computer science (CS50) course by Harvard.
 I learnt about the different kinds of loop in C language which are For loop, Do-while loop and the while loop (infinite loop)

+### Day 24: July 6.
+2022

+**Today's progress**: Worked on a coding exercise using C

+**Thoughts**: I started working on Harvard CS50 problem set one which is done using the c language.
+I couldn't figure out how to solve the problem correctly and I had to research about it online and finally figured it out